• Skip to primary navigation

 Bowl with smoked garlic butter mushrooms

 Are you ready to make these mushrooms?
-The smokiness and meatiness of these delicious bites will wow your friends and family!
-Oh, and the garlic butter sauce just takes the whole dish over the top.
-Enjoy!
+The smokiness and meatiness of these delicious bites will wow your friends and family.
+The garlic butter sauce just takes the whole dish over the top, you’re going to love it!

 Shop Our Spices